 Exhibit 2: Data Custodians and Functional Areas

 Data Custodians are College officials and their staff who have operational-level responsibility for data capture, data maintenance, and data dissemination.
 Data Stewards designate Data Custodians by functional area and data area.
-New designees must be submitted in writing to the Vice President for Information Technology, who is the Responsible Officer for this Policy, and must specify the Data Custodian by title and describe the functional and data areas for which the Data Custodian is responsible.
+New designees must be submitted in writing to the Senior Associate Vice President for Information Technology, who is the Responsible Officer for this Policy, and must specify the Data Custodian by title and describe the functional and data areas for which the Data Custodian is responsible.
 It is recommended, but not required, that responsibilities as Data Custodian be added to the official position description of that Designee.

 The following positions have been designated as Data Custodians.
 Note that to the extent that there are overlaps or gaps, please interpret this list as illustrative and not exhaustive.